180D-FW-2022/Team8/README.md

 First you will need a Rasperry Pi 3 or 4 and to connect that to a monitor. <br />
 To install onto your own Pi manually: <br />
-First you will need to have nodejs on your Pi (if you already have nodejs, skip this step): <br />
+First you will need to have nodejs on your Pi (if you already have nodejs aka NPM, skip this step): <br />
 1) In Pi terminal: <br />
 $ curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -  <br />
 $ sudo apt install -y nodejs <br />